tmhglnd/mercury/docs/02-instrument.md

 ## name

 Set the name for this instrument.
 This can be any string of 2 or more characters.
 The `name` is used as a reference to the instrument when the `set` method is used to call methods for a specific instrument.
+The name is also used to generate an OSC message that is send out from Mercury to trigger external things in sync with the instrument.

 **arguments**
 - {Name} -> an instrument name (default=null)